OpenShot Video Editor 3.4.0

 The Geek Verdict

-If you're a beginner or casual hobbyist looking for a video editor that's powerful but not intimidating, OpenShot is worthy.
+If you're a beginner or casual hobbyist looking for a powerful yet non-intimidating video editor, OpenShot is worth considering.
 It strikes that rare balance between simplicity and capability, making jumping in and creating easy.
 Sure, it's not going to replace Adobe Premiere or DaVinci Resolve for professional editors, but for the rest of us?
 It's more than enough.
 Give OpenShot a shot.

 Similar: